lucasfcosta/blog/_posts/2022-08-19-bikeshedding.md

 The longer we made specs, the fewer people seemed unhappy about them.
 Some non-believers suggested it was because no one had the time to read, but that doesn't matter.
 If you look at the numbers, it's pretty clear: lengthier specs equal fewer changes.

-"But if the product people can write such detailed specs, wouldn't it be cheaper to write the code themselves?
-Maybe they could use a no-code tool, and you could get it done without even having to hire product managers that can code."
+"But if the product people can write such detailed specs, wouldn't it be cheaper for you if they wrote the code themselves?
+Maybe they could use a no-code tool, and you could get it done without even having to hire people that can code."

 Product managers writing code?
 Their job title is "product manager".
 It's pretty straightforward.
 A product manager manages the product, and a software engineer engineers the software.

-"But what if I discover an edge case that's not in the spec as I implement it?"
+"But what if engineers discover an edge case that's not in the spec as they implement it?"

-If it's not in the spec, you shouldn't do it.
-However, if you feel _really_ strongly about that, you can schedule a meeting with the product steering committee or submit an RFC with the proposed changes.
+If it's not in the spec, they shouldn't do it.
+However, if they feel _really_ strongly about that, they can schedule a meeting with the product steering committee or submit an RFC with the proposed changes.
 Just don't forget the RFC must be at least as long as the spec.
 That's because the correlation between length and proposed changes also applies to RFCs: the longer it is, the less likely it is for people to suggest changes.

 "Changing subjects a bit, can I ask you one question about that market research you mentioned?"